bpftrace/bpftrace/tests/README.md

 ## Runtime tests

 Runtime tests will call the bpftrace executable.
+These are located in `tests/runtime` and are managed by a custom framework.

-* Run: `sudo make runtime-tests` inside your build folder
+* Run: `sudo make runtime-tests` inside your build folder or `sudo <builddir>/tests/runtime-tests.sh`
 * By default, runtime-tests will look for the executable in the build folder.
 You can set a value to the environment variable `BPFTRACE_RUNTIME_TEST_EXECUTABLE` to customize it

 Runtime tests are grouped into "suites".
 A suite is usually a single file.
 The